jwaliszko/ExpressiveAnnotations/README.md

 Sample `{0} || !{1}` expression evaluation steps:

-1. Expression is interpreted as (notice that arrays indexes of related properties and its values are given in expression inside curly parentheses `{}`):
+1. Expression is interpreted as (notice that arrays indexes of dependent properties and its values are given in expression inside curly parentheses `{}`):

  ```(DependentProperties[0] == TargetValues[0]) || (DependentProperties[1] != TargetValues[1])```
 2. Arrays values are extracted and compared.
 Boolean computation results are inserted into corresponding brackets, let's say: